 read

-45 Years of Fans, from Stanley Industrial to S&P USA: Profile on Jim Webster
+45 Years of Fans: Profile on Jim Webster

 Jim Webster started at Stanley Industrial as a lead welder in 1975, and today represents S&P USA as the National Commercial Sales Manager 45 years later.
 Much like at the original Stanley Industrial, Jim continues to be instrumental in helping S&P USA Ventilation to grow through his ability to anticipate change and succeed in challenging markets.Stanley Fans